bfortuner/ml-glossary/docs/classification_algos.rst

 CART is similar to C4.5.
 But it differs in that it constructs binary tree and support regression problem [#sklearntree]_.

-The main differences are shown in the follow table:
+The main differences are shown in the following table:

 +-------------------+---------------------+------------------------------------------------------+----------------------------------------------+
 |     Dimensions    |         ID3         |                         C4.5                         |                     CART                     |